DLavin23/dan-lavin.com/source/work/index.md

 # Previous Work
-In a past life, I've held positions ranging from commercical real estate salesman to VP of Product at a small technology startup.
+In a past life, I've held positions ranging from commercial real estate salesman to VP of Product at a small technology startup.